JakuJ/mandelbrot-set-explorer/README.md

 Installation
 ------

-Compile and run the project solution in **Visual Studio** (works under VS for Mac at least).
-Currently there are classes you can use in `Main()` to render images:
+For now, build and run the project solution in **Visual Studio** (works under **VS for Mac** at least).
+Currently there are two `MandelbrotSet` child classes you can use in `Main()` to render images:

-* `ParallelMandelbrot`
-* `OpenCLMandelbrot`
+* `OpenCLMandelbrot` (fast, under development)
+* `ParallelMandelbrot` (slow, safe and reliable)

+The OpenCL implementation selects available devices according to this order of importance:

+1. GPUs supporting double precision
+2. CPUs supporting double precision
+3. GPUs supporting single precision

+If there are no OpenCL-ready GPUs, then the CPUs are used.
+OpenCL implementation on the CPU is about 4x faster than `Parallel.For` implementation (tested on Intel® Core™ i5-5257U CPU @ 2.70GHz).

-Use release mode to enable optimizations and set the target to `x64` for major speed improvements over `x86` if using `ParallelMandelbrot` CPU implementation.
-This is the default mode used to generate these example images.
+If OpenCL implementation doesn't work for you for some reason, use release mode to enable optimizations and set the target to `x64` for major speed improvements over `x86` while using `ParallelMandelbrot` CPU implementation.

-For now the OpenCL GPU implementation is in development and uses `float` type, which makes rendering 10x faster, but not nearly as deep as with double precision CPU-based approach (if you have an OpenCL-ready GPU, otherwise it will use the CPU as fallback).

 Usage
 ------